unioslo/zabbix-cli/docs/plugins/external-plugins.md

 # External plugins

 !!! important
-    This page assumes you have read the [local plugins](./local-plugins.md) page to understand the basics of writing plugins.
+    This page assumes you have read the [Writing plugins](./guide.md) page to understand the basics of writing plugins.

 External plugins are plugins that are packaged as Python packages and can be installed with Pip.
 Using [`pyproject.toml` entry points](https://packaging.python.org/en/latest/specifications/entry-points/), the application can automatically discover and load these plugins.

+A complete example of an external plugin can be found here: <https://github.com/pederhan/zabbix-cli-plugin-entrypoint>

 ## Packaging your plugin

-Assuming you have written a plugin module as outlined on the [local plugins](./local-plugins.md) page, you can package it as a Python package that defines an entry point for Zabbix-CLI to discover.
+Assuming you have written a plugin module as outlined in[Writing plugins](./guide.md), you can package it as a Python package that defines an entry point for Zabbix-CLI to discover.
+Similar to local plugins, the entry point is a Python file or module that contains the plugin's functionality, except for external plugins, the entry point is defined in the `pyproject.toml` file - _not_ the configuration file.

-A complete example of an external plugin can be found here: <https://github.com/pederhan/zabbix-cli-plugin-entrypoint>

 ### Directory structure